ollycassidy13/oh-my-xilinx/README.md

 These are shell scripts for invoking the Xilinx Vivado toolchain on smallish RTL projects to quickly estimate resource utilization and timing of designs.
-The hardware is assumed to be the VC707 board. (repo named after the cool .oh-my-zsh project)
+The hardware is assumed to be the PYNQ board. (repo named after the cool .oh-my-zsh project)

 ----------------
 How it works